Syed Modi: Memorial tournament

-Although Modi's very name has been erased from his bloodline, and his daughter has been adopted by another man, Modi's name lives on in the field of badminton, which was his lifelong passion.
 After Modi's death, a badminton tournament was constituted in his memory.
 The All India Syed Modi badminton championship was hosted each year in Lucknow, which turned into "Syed Modi International Challenge" in 2004, and starting December 2009 it would turn into "Syed Modi Grand Prix", organized by Badminton Association of India.
 This event later transformed to Super 300 level tournament in the newly introduced BWF World Tour format since 2018 under the name of "Syed Modi International" and since 2020 as the Syed Modi India International".
 The Railways of which he was an employee, opened the Syed Modi Railway Stadium and auditorium at his native place, Gorakhpur.

 Movie

 Actor and director Dev Anand made a thriller movie based on the murder of Modi.
 Sau Crore was released in 1991 with the role of Modi being played by Raman Kapoor.
 The movie was a surprise hit at the box office.

 A new ZEE5 web series Chargesheet is based on the sensational murder of Syed Modi.